Abhi3025/fake-news-predictor-ml/README.md

-# Machine Learning Fake News Detector
+# Machine Learning Fake News Predictor

 A machine learning project that classifies news articles as real or fake using Natural Language Processing (NLP) techniques and Logistic Regression.
 The model achieves **91.14% accuracy** on test data by analyzing textual content and applying advanced text preprocessing methods.